 He’s very chatty and good at listening.
 He enjoys being with other people.

-Murad is 20 years old and has had thirty operations and thirteen biopsies.
+Murad has had thirty operations and thirteen biopsies.
 He had a kidney transplant at nine years of age and a Mitrofanoff.

 Murad’s dream was to meet Michael Jackson.
 Instead, The Dream Factory sent him to Thriller Live.
 He went on stage to meet the cast and went to Rainforest Café for the day.
 He had, he says, a wonderful time.